 If you crave a country kitchen, here it is… and every single kitchen appliance you could think of is here too!

-You can even wind the hob and sink up and down to suit your height.
+You can wind the hob and sink up and down to suit your height.

 In the living area, there is a cleverly hidden double bed.
-The bed is ideal for carers, larger families or if the disabled person needs the specialist bed all to themselves.
+The bed is ideal for carers, larger families, or a disabled person who needs a specialist bed.
 Also, there is a small toilet and sink next to the bed, so there’s no need to disturb the person in the main bedroom.

 In the main bedroom, you have an electric bed and ceiling hoist.
 If you don’t need the hoist, it can be removed.

 And a low-level wardrobe …